OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-web/README.md

 # MSPSDS Website

 This folder contains the configuration and code for the MSPSDS website.
-This folder also contains the code for the (background worker)[../mspsds-worker/README.md].
+This folder also contains the code for the [background worker](../mspsds-worker/README.md).

 ## Overview